Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **profiles**: Contains detailed profiles for both clients and freelancers, such as portfolios and ratings.​

-- **jobs**: Holds information about job postings, including descriptions, requirements, budgets, and deadlines.​
+- **services**: This is a job that a freelancer created where multiple orders can be created from this job

-- **job_status**: Holds information about all available job statuses
+- **service_status**: Holds information about all available service statuses

+- **requests**: This is a job that a client created requesting a service to be performed where multiple proposals can be created from this job but only one proposal can be active

-- **job_type**: Holds information about all available job types
+- **request_status**: Holds information about all available request statuses

-- **milestones**: Manages agreements about job steps between clients and freelancers, tracking job progress and terms.​
+- **milestones**: Manages agreements about job steps between clients and freelancers, tracking milestone progress and terms.​

 - **milestone_types**: Holds information about all available milestone types

 - **milestone_status**: Holds information about all available milestone status

-- **proposals**: When a client creates a job, freelancers can propose on milestones and rewards
+- **proposals**: When a client creates a request, freelancers can propose on milestones and rewards

-- **orders**: When a freelancer proposes a job, clients can queue up on orders.
+- **orders**: When a freelancer proposes a service, clients can queue up on orders.

 - **transactions**: Logs financial transactions, including payments, refunds, and escrow details.​

 - **categories**: Saves all categories, which will have sub-categories.​

-- **sub-categories**: Saves all sub-categories, which will have jobs associated with them.​
+- **sub-categories**: Saves all sub-categories, which will have services and requests associated with them.​

-- **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of jobs.​
+- **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of services or requests.​

 #### Relationships and Permissions: